open-mmlab/mmtracking/configs/mot/deepsort/README.md

 The configs in this folder are basiclly for inference.

 Currently we do not support training ReID models.
+For MOT15, MOT16, and MOT20, we train the ReID model following by [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw).
-We directly use the ReID model from [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw).
+For MOT17, we directly use the ReID model from [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw).
 These missed features will be supported in the future.

 |    Detector     |  ReID  | Train Set | Test Set | Public | Inf time (fps) | MOTA | IDF1 | FP | FN | IDSw. | Config | Download |
 | :-------------: | :----: | :-------: | :------: | :----: | :------------: | :--: | :--: |:--:|:--:| :---: | :----: | :------: |